 For example, walking to the bus with no thoughts running, no self-talk, no music playing, etc. Or eating breakfast and simply just being with the food and the taste of it.

-Once they did this, they began experiencing more positive emotions like joy, happiness, and fewer negative emotions like worry, sadness, and stress.
+Once they did this, they began experiencing more positive emotions like joy, happiness, throughout their day, and fewer negative emotions like worry, sadness, and stress.

 Psychologists are big fans of advising their stressed patients to savour everything they do.